Emergent Continuous Time Crystal in Dissipative Quantum Spin System without Driving

-We address this question by theoretically uncovering the nonequilibrium steady-state phase diagram of a dissipative Heisenberg spin system, specifically one without external driving.
-We showcase the emergent of LC and chaotic steady-states, supported by spin dynamics and linear stability analysis under local perturbations.
-The LC is qualified as a CTC by examining its rigidity against noises applied to interactions in the thermodynamic limit. }
+We address this question by theoretically {unveiling} the nonequilibrium steady-state phase diagram of a dissipative Heisenberg spin system, specifically one without external driving.
+We {demonstrate} the {emergence} of LC and chaotic steady-states, supported by spin dynamics and linear stability analysis.
+We {characterize the LC steady states} as a CTC by examining {their} robustness to noisy interactions and dissipation in the thermodynamic limit.